 PKAN clinical trial in USA and Canada to start in December 2019

-from | November 28, 2019
+by | November 28, 2019

 For several years, the research teams of Dr. Susan Hayflick (University of Oregon, Portland, USA) and Prof. Ody Sibon (University of Groningen, NL) have been working on a new drug for PKAN and the further decoding of PKAN disease mechanisms.
 Now the time has come: the start of the long-awaited clinical CoA-Z study under the direction of Dr. Penny Hogarth (University of Oregon, Portland, USA) is imminent.
 Enrollment of patients in the USA and Canada is scheduled to begin in mid-December.